life-itself/community/vault/tao/communications/producing-a-podcast-episode-guide.md

 		- [ ] Copy the link for "thumbnail" and paste it after "image:" in the frontmatter.
 		- [ ] For the src link, scroll down to where it says "enclosure" and copy the link that follows "link".
 Paste this after "src" in the frontmatter.
 		- [ ] Fill out the rest of the frontmatter.
+	- [ ] Paste a brief introduction of the guest and an intro to the episode (eg v brief overview of what is discussed) below the frontmatter.
+	- [ ] Paste the youtube link.
+	- [ ] Add the transcript
+		- [ ] run the video through Otter to generate the transript.
+Go through and fix any errors.
+Export as docx with speaker names and timestamps.
+		- [ ] Copy the transcription into a google doc and save in the episode folder.
+		- [ ] Convert into markdown.
+Copy and paste into page
+	- [ ] Add any notes.
+Ensure they are complete, comprehensive and tidied.
+	- [ ] Add any references and further reading

-	- [ ] Paste the same short intro to the episode and guest as used in the blog post below the frontmatter.
-Paste the youtube link and the link to the blogpost.
+- [ ] Once the page is up, edit the YouTube and Anchor episode bios and paste in the link to the page.

 - [ ] **Inform the guest that the episode is out.** Send all links and encourage them to share.

 - [ ] **Send email out to Life Itself General Audience on Mailchimp** announcing that the latest episode of the Life Itself Podcast is now available.
-Use the same intro to the episode and guest as used in blog.
+Use the same intro to the episode and guest as used on the podcast page on the website.
 Paste link to the podcast page - they can navigate to everything they need from that one link.
 Use a previous podcast episode launch email as a guide - you can replicate that email, just remember to change the text, link, subject line and preview text.

 - [ ] **Announce release on Twitter.** Make sure to @ the guest and tweet the link to the podcast page.
 Tweet the secondary content throughout the following week.
 Consider writing a twitter thread covering the main points of the conversation.
 Use this guide to write an effective twitter thread: https://www.ship30for30.com/post/how-to-write-a-twitter-thread